 We have no fur, nor do we sport a fang, but we carry coats and knives.
 These coats and knives we have learned to make and use from long experiments with the real world.
 This molecular world we encounter within and without has strict rules, yet they allow for open ended exploration of evolutionary spaces.
 Our evolutionary space involves our understanding.
 Not yours.
 Not mine.
 Ours.
 This understanding of what’s what we learn and inhabit but also inherit and pass on.

-Shamans are taught to use animal allies to defeat monstrous illusions, much as the Buddha defeated the illusions of Mara.
+Shamans are taught to use animal allies to defeat monstrous illusions.
 Magicians, urban shamans with book knowledge, are taught to test the spirits and uncover the demons masquerading as angels.
 All these mythic ways of talking deal with this central epistemological point: how do we ultimately determine what is real about who and what we are in this life, on this earth, with these people we come to learn to love and hate?
 How do we know what we know?
 What separates justified belief from opinion?
 What, if anything, is real about the invisible world of angels and demons?

 Less poetically, sometimes I wonder if all it takes to save a badly abused child from the suicide or debilitating drug abuse the percentages say lie in their future is just encountering one person who really sees them, really sees that they are precious, interesting individuals.
 Other people have dispensed with their existence by treating them as things to be used, instead of beings with legitimate subjectivity.
 The result is a gnawing sense of worthlessness burdening the victimized psyche.